Blog

 Stage 4: Interview and Enhanced Due Diligence (EDD)

-Interviews are a turning point.
+Interviews serve as a pivotal moment.
 They don’t just confirm identity—they test consistency.

 Common triggers for EDD include: